Sports Therapy and Rehabilitation.

 We want to reassure you that we were students too once and we are aware that starting at CCCU is a real mixture of emotions for you in terms of excitement, anticipation, and a little bit of the unknown until you settle in.
 Remember this isn’t the first time you have done something like this (primary, secondary, college) and just like then there was a team of people who supported and guided you through the process.
 The difference this time is you are joining that team!
 You are a co-collaborator in the community of fellow students, technicians, administrators and teachers on the next leg of you journey as you work to achieve your goals.

 In your first year you will cover 3 modules in the first semester and 3 in the second.
-In semester 1 we will teach you how to find your way around all the resources available to you through CCCU and start to develop your curiosity as we introduce you to become a researcher.
+In semester 1 we will teach you how to find your way around all the resources available to you through CCCU and start to develop your curiosity as we introduce you to becoming a researcher.
 We will start to learn about the anatomy of the lower limb and the common injuries associated with the ankle knee and hip.

 Running in tandem with this we will start to develop our clinical skills in terms of how we interview the injured individual and try work out what might have happened.
-We begin to learn the various Sports Massage techniques to help us treat the bodies soft tissues (muscles and ligaments).
+We begin to learn the various Sports Massage techniques to help us treat the body’s soft tissues (muscles and ligaments).
 We will review case scenarios to try to work out what injury has been sustained and how we might manage that person’s injury with the knowledge and skill we currently have.